nationalparkservice/SER-CUPN-VegetationDash/README.md

 * shinyWidgets (v.0.4.3)
 * tidyverse (v.1.2.1)

-The following R packages should be updated via GitHub, which has a more recent version tan CRAN (as of August 2018).
+The following R packages should be updated via GitHub, which has a more recent version than CRAN (as of August 2018).
 You will need to install and load the package ‘devtools’ to update the packages via Github.

 * devtools::install_github("hadley/ggplot2") # v.2.2.1.9000
 * devtools::install_github("ramnathv/htmlwidgets") # v.1.2.1